 - LATEST TRIUMPHS:

-Prior to Rio, in March 2016 she won her 18th world title with victory in the individual pursuit at the Track World Championships in Italy.
+Prior to Rio, in March 2016 she won the individual pursuit at the Track World Championships in Italy.

 At London 2012, she was in outstanding form winning two track and two road Paralympic golds.
 For her achievements at London 2012 she was appointed Dame Commander of the Order of the British Empire (DBE) in the 2013 New Year Honours.